NullArray/AmpliSpy/README.md

 ### Dependencies

-The mechanize lib is used to fetch the remote list of name servers and I used the blessings module in this script for formatting purposes, should you find you don't have these installed please use `pip` with the following commands to install it.
+The mechanize lib is used to fetch the remote list of name servers and I used the blessings module in this script for formatting purposes, should you find you don't have these installed please use `pip` with the following commands to install them.

 ```
 pip install blessings